The better the question

 TNB’s leadership team recognized that to successfully address these trends – and open-up new opportunities – wide-scale changes were needed in its business strategy, operations, digital offering and customer offering.
 The company realized that in order to maximize its impact on every single customer in Malaysia, it had to become more than just a kilowatt/hour business.

-TNB identified three major areas to focus on:
+TNB had identified three major focus areas for change:

 - Transition its energy generation sources from fossil fuels to renewables.

 - Digitise the grid to enable decentralized power generation, greater use of renewables and better energy management amongst customers.